mlp6/Medical-Software-Design/syllabus.md

 ## Online Slack Channels
 We have online help through the [Duke Co-Lab Slack](https://dukecolab.slack.com/) team.
-We have started two specifics channels for this class: `#git` & `#python`.
+We have started three specific channels for this class: `#linux`, `#git` & `#python`.
 Please add yourselves to these channels to get help from your instructors, your TAs and the Duke community!

 ## Duke Community Standard & Academic Honor
 Engineering is inherently a collaborative field, and in this class, you are